xi/cplay-ng/README.rst

 A playlist can contain URLs, but the playlist itself will have to be local.
 For mpeg streaming, splay is recommended.

-It is also possible to pipe a playlist to cplay, as stdin will be reopened on startup unless it is attached to a tty.
+It is also possible to pipe a playlist to cplay-ng, as stdin will be reopened on startup unless it is attached to a tty.

 Remote control is available via /var/tmp/cplay\_control-$USER.
 Create